Bower Studio

 -

-The university is offering a bursary to participating students.
-This should be enough to cover your flights to Darwin and back and your share of the 4WD hire.
-You will need to cover fuel costs and your contribution to the food budget (around $600).
-Accommodation is free if you have your own tent, sleeping mat and bag.
+The university is offering a $1000 bursary to participating students.
+This will contribute to the cost of your airfare.
+You will need to cover 4WD hire, fuel expenses and your contribution to the food budget.
+Accommodation is free and we can help by lending you a tent and sleeping mat.

 -

-Yes previous student groups have extended the trip and visited various waterholes.
+Yes previous student groups have extended the trip and visited various waterholes and national parks.